noslouch/headline-blinds/README.md

 ### For use with a CMS of your choosing

 Let's say you have a quote you want to reveal in a fancy way.
-This repo should give you a way.
+This repo should give you that way.

 The markup structure is pretty straightforward.
 A header tag, `h1 - h6` wraps a series of `.rows`.
 Inside each `.row`, you'll find a `.blind` and a `span`.
 The `span` holds a line of text and the `.blind` acts as our mask.